larrubia/MandelbrotPyOpenCL/README.md

 Fractals are infinitely repeating patterns on different scales.
 Self-similarity can often be defined mathematically with recursion

 The Classic Sequential Mandelbrot Set Algorithm was based on the sequential calculation of a recursive mathematical algorithm that generates a fractal image.
+Using this algorithm to generate a fractal image of size 2048 x 2048 with 256 interactions took 46.77 seconds.

+In order to optimize the processing of the image generated through the classical sequential algorithm, a possible solution was sought in the use of threads for processing the calculation that originates the fractal image.